Airport Pickup Info

 Lunch, Scavenger Hunt, Leaders Meeting

+As well, don't worry too much about being hungry as we will be having a big yummy Thai lunch together after the orientation is finished around noon, this is NOT covered by your teams registration fee.
+NOTE – The approximate cost of the orientation lunch is 50 baht per person which does include rice.
+Free drinking water is also provided.
 Following lunch, we will be sending your team out on a fun "get to know the area / meet some Thai people" scavenger hunt in the afternoon.
 While they are doing that, we will be meeting with the leaders to go over last minute details, discussing finances, answering any questions, reviewing schedules etc.

-Bangkok Prayer Walk
+Bangkok Prayer Walk (optional)

-Outreach TeamThe day after your orientation, we usually take teams on our NEW!
-Bangkok Prayer Walk.
+Outreach TeamThe day after your orientation, we usually take teams on our Bangkok Prayer Walk.
 This is a great introduction for outreach teams who have never been to Asia, Thailand or the 10/40 Window before.
 It is also a great introduction to understanding the role of Buddhism in daily life and provides your team the opportunity to lay a great spiritual foundation for the remainder of your outreach.
-NOTE – The cost is approximately 250 baht per person.
+NOTE – The cost is approximately 300-400 baht per person.
 This includes transportation and all temple entrance fees.

 Clothing & Dress